mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

 ## CIS Configuration Options using IPAM for the Dev and Prod Cluster

 CIS 2.4 introduces IPAM which provides IP management for the different clusters.
-Using CIS + IPAM will simplify the configuration of the CRD Virtual Server.
+Using CIS + IPAM will simplify the configuration of the CRD VirtualServer.
 The devops user only need to define a ipamlable in the CRD and IPAM will provide a public IP for the specific hostname.

 * Defining the ip-range for the **dev network** and **dev ipamlabel** in the IPAM deployment manifest
     - --ip-range='{"dev":"10.192.75.113-10.192.75.116"}'